-New to Dundee Methodist Church?
+New to Dundee Methodists?

 Methodists firmly believe that God’s love is for all, so you are welcome, whoever you are!